mllam/neural-lam/README.md

 You will have to adjust the `CUDA` variable to match the CUDA version on your system or to run on CPU.
 See the [installation webpage](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html) for more information.

 ## Data
-Datasets should be stored in a directory called `data`.
-See the [repository format section](#format-of-data-directory) for details on the directory structure.

-The full MEPS dataset can be shared with other researchers on request, contact us for this.
-A tiny subset of the data (named `meps_example`) is available in `example_data.zip`, which can be downloaded from [here](https://liuonline-my.sharepoint.com/:f:/g/personal/joeos82_liu_se/EuiUuiGzFIFHruPWpfxfUmYBSjhqMUjNExlJi9W6ULMZ1w?e=97pnGX).
-Download the file and unzip in the neural-lam directory.
-All graphs used in the paper are also available for download at the same link (but can as easily be re-generated using `create_mesh.py`).
-Note that this is far too little data to train any useful models, but all scripts can be ran with it.
-It should thus be useful to make sure that your python environment is set up correctly and that all the code can be ran without any issues.
+The repository is set up to work with `yaml` configuration files.
+These files are used to specify the dataset properties and location.
+An example of a dataset configuration file is stored in `neural_lam/data_config.yaml` and outlined below.

 ## Pre-processing
 An overview of how the different scripts and files depend on each other is given in this figure:
 <p align="middle">
   <img src="figures/component_dependencies.png"/>
 </p>
-In order to start training models at least three pre-processing scripts have to be ran:
+In order to start training models at least one pre-processing script has to be ran:

 * `create_mesh.py`

+If not provided directly by the user, the following scripts also has to be ran:

+* `calculate_statistics.py`
-* `create_grid_features.py`
+* `create_boundary_mask.py`

+The following script is optional, but can be used to create additional features:

-* `create_parameter_weights.py`
+* `create_forcing.py`

 ### Create graph
 Run `create_mesh.py` with suitable options to generate the graph you want to use (see `python create_mesh.py --help` for a list of options).